Coze & Dolce

 1. Train in New Settings

-Puppy’s are not very good at applying behaviours they learn in one setting to another. teach them the same things in different places and for different reasons.
-You should be teaching them how to sit in the park, your front yard, and at your parents house.
+Puppies are not very good at applying behaviors they learn in one setting to another.
+Teach them the same skills in different places and for different reasons.
+You should teach them how to sit in the park, in your front yard, and at your parents’ house.

 With all that being said, the most important thing is to make sure you are treating your pet well and they will respond to you better.